 chr(0x41) # `'A'`

-You can easily create a character table for code points from the Unicode character set using these functions.
-Just iterate the code points and output the corresponding character.
-This can be done with just a few lines of code in Python:
+With the help of these functions, it’s easy to create a character table for code points of the Unicode character set.
+For this, you iterate the code points and output the corresponding characters.
+With Python, this can be done in just a few lines of code:

 for code_point in range(32, 128):